LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ### Parquet version discovery

-As Parquet format evolves, more metadata is made available which is used by the new features.
+As the Parquet format continues to evolve, more metadata is being added to support new features.
-The Parquet version used to write a given file is stored in the metadata.
+The version of Parquet used to write a given file is stored in its metadata.
-If you use Parquet files written with old versions of Spark (say Spark 2.x) and therefore old Parquet library versions, you may not be able to use features introduced in recent versions, like column indexes available in Spark DataFrame Parquet writer starting from version 3.2.0.
-When you upgrade Spark you may want to upgrade the metadata in your Parquet files too.
+If you are using Parquet files written with older versions of Spark and the corresponding old Parquet library versions, you may not be able to use features introduced in recent versions, such as column indexes available in the Spark DataFrame Parquet writer starting from version 3.2.0.
+When you upgrade Spark, you should also consider upgrading the metadata in your Parquet files to take advantage of these new features (see an example of how to do that later in this note).

 ### How to check the Parquet version: